ATSchell/ALEX-SCHELL-IS24-full-stack-competition-req97073/README.md

 ## Setup
 Assumes Node/JS is set up
-- Install Python
+- Install Python 3
-- Install React
+- Install Node/NPM
-- Run `npm ci` in the main folder to load the requriments from `package.json`
+- Run `npm ci` in the imb-product-search folder to load the requriments from `package.json`
-- Get [https://pipenv.pypa.io/en/latest/](pipenv) by running `pin install pipenv`
+- Get [https://pipenv.pypa.io/en/latest/](pipenv) by running `pip install pipenv`

 The frontend and backend should now be ready to run!

 ## Running
+**Note: this was developed in windows and tested for linux using WSL, so some differences may come up if using native unix**

 First, to run the backend use `pipenv run python index.py`, which will ensure all packages are upto date and installed, before running the API service.
-To run the frontend use `npm start` to spin up the node server and automatically, the web app should open automatically.

 The frontend should be available at http://localhost:5000/ while the backend will be surfaced at http://localhost:3000/api.

+If pipenv fails for some reason, packages can be installed to the host machine using `pip install -r requirements.txt`.

+### On Windows
+To run the frontend use `npm run start-win` to spin up the node server on port 5000 and automatically, the web app should open automatically.

+### On Linux
+To run the frontend use `npm start` to spin up the node server on port 5000 and automatically, the web app should open automatically.

+**During testing under WSL, `npm run start-win` was found to work.**

 If for some reason the backend .json files become corrupted, they can be fixed by setting `generateDBs` to `true` in the index.py file.
 This will call to generate fresh new databases.